Kong/kongponents/docs/components/table.md

 ## Row Attributes

-Add custom properties to individual rows.
+A prop to add custom properties to individual rows.
 The row object is passed as a param.

-`rowAttrs` - Function that returns an object comprising the attributes.
+`rowAttrs` - This prop takes a function that returns an object comprising the attributes.

 <KTable
   :options="tableOptionsRowAttrs"